dotnet/docs/docs/architecture/grpc-for-wcf-developers/error-handling.md

 ## gRPC Richer Error Model

-Looking ahead, Google has developed a [richer error model](https://cloud.google.com/apis/design/errors#error_model) that is more like WCF's `FaultContract`, which is not yet supported in C#.
-Currently, it is only available for Go, Java, Python and C++ but is expected to be supported in C# within the next year.
+Looking ahead, Google has developed a [richer error model](https://cloud.google.com/apis/design/errors#error_model) that is more like WCF's [FaultContract](xref:System.ServiceModel.FaultContractAttribute), but isn't supported in C# yet.
+Currently, it's only available for Go, Java, Python and C++, but support for C# is expected to come next year.

 >[!div class="step-by-step"]
 <!-->[Next](ws-protocols.md)-->